-The principal activity of the Association for the year ended 30 April 2019 was to conduct voluntary surf life saving patrols at Whale Beach NSW.
+The principal activity of the Association for the year ended 30 April 2020 was the provision of life saving services at Whale Beach NSW.

 The functional and presentation currency of Whale Beach Property Surf Life Saving Club Incorporated is Australian dollars.